 Why Major Corporations are Investing in Bitcoin

-Major crypto-inclined corporations such as Grayscale, CoinShares, and 3iQ have billions of dollars worth of Bitcoin as assets undermanagement.
-In this article, we want to explore why private, public, and government non-crypto corporations have stepped up their crypto game by either allocating huge sums to Bitcoin or offering crypto services.
+Major crypto-inclined corporations such as Grayscale, CoinShares and Purpose Bitcoin have billions of dollars worth of Bitcoin as assets under management.
+In this article, we will explore why private, public, and government non-crypto corporations have stepped up their crypto game by allocating significant sums to Bitcoin.

 Major Corporations Involved in Crypto

 Over the past two years, many major non-crypto firms have adopted Bitcoin as one of their reserve assets or have started offering cryptocurrency services.
 Here are a few examples:

 Microstrategy: The CEO of the intelligence firm, Michael Saylor, was one of the many people who initially criticized Bitcoin.
 Now, Microstrategy holds BTC as its primary reserve asset.
 There was a point at which the CEO announced that he was purchasing $1,000 worth of Bitcoin per second.
 At the time of writing, the company holds over 100,000 BTCs estimated to be worth approximately $3 billion.
 The company is holding onto 0.58% of Bitcoin’s circulating supply alone.